 Advice about alcohol

 Alcohol affects the entire body.
 The effects of alcohol do not have to be all negative, but if you drink too much and/or too often both your physical and mental health can be affected in a negative way.
-Taking control over your drinking means that YOU decide how the party is going to be – not the alcohol.
+Taking control over your drinking means that you are in charge – not the alcohol.